M4elstr0m/mc-MetalDetector/README.md

 \metaldetector <command> <mode> <ore>
 ```

-For now, there is only one possible `command` which is `start`, so every use of the MetalDetector should begin like following <br> *Note that you could also replace `start` by `s`*
+For now, there is only one possible `command` which is `start`, so, every use of the MetalDetector should begin as follows <br> *Note that you could also replace `start` by `s`*

 ```bash
 \metaldetector start <mode> <ore>
 ```

-Then there are 3 different `modes` that modifies the behavior of the MetalDetector:
+Then there are 3 different `modes` that modify the behavior of the MetalDetector:

 - `check` : It will check for a specific ore in your area one time, then will stop.
-Mostly used to perform a quick single check-up of your area
+Mostly used to perform a quick single check of your area

 - `radar` : It will keep checking for a specific ore around you until you press a *keybind* (`CTRL + M` by default).
-If you get too far from a detected ore, this ore will not show-up
+If you get too far from a detected ore, this ore will not show up

-- &nbsp;`map`&nbsp;&nbsp; : Same as the `radar` mode, but will keep in memory ores that were previously within range, until you mine it of course.
-Useful when travelling at high speed for example
+- &nbsp;`map`&nbsp;&nbsp; : Same as the `radar` mode, but will keep in memory ores that were previously within range, until you mine it, of course.
+Useful when traveling at high speed for example

-So the command will be composed as following
+So the command will be composed as follows

 ```bash
 \metaldetector start check <ore>